micmejia/bible-dump/NKJV/Luke/Luke 9.md

 saying, "The Son of Man must suffer many things, and be rejected by the elders and chief priests and scribes, and be killed, and be raised the third day." ## Take Up the Cross and Follow Him

 ###### 23
-Then He said to _them_ all, "If anyone desires to come after Me, let him deny himself, and take up his cross [^b]daily, and follow Me.
+Then He said to _them_ all, "If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me.

 ###### 24
 For whoever desires to save his life will lose it, but whoever loses his life for My sake will save it.